d-v-d-k/Remote-Desktop-Shadow/README.md

 # Remote Desktop Shadow
 A small tool to easily take over 'shadow' a remote or local Remote Desktop session.
-Also includes a setup window.
+Also includes a menu to list all sessions, and a setup window.
+This tool can also be used to manage sessions on Remote Desktop Session Host (RDSH) servers.

 README: http://wiki.danit.nl/index.php/Remote_Desktop_Shadow_(Tool)